yein28/Kotlin-for-Java-Developers/week4.md

-`by` means by delagating to the following instance
+`by` means by delegating to the following instance